Software · systems · creative infrastructure

 • Repair 01 Product direction

-Clarify what the product is, who it is for, what should ship first, and what should stay private, later, or gone.
+Clarify what the product is, who it's for, and what ships first.

 • Repair 02 Operational systems

-Turn scattered roles, repeated decisions, informal handoffs, and hidden dependencies into working structure.
+Turn scattered roles, repeated decisions, and hidden dependencies into working structure.

 • Repair 03 Workflow design

-Map how work actually moves, remove friction, and create a flow that doesn't depend on memory, luck, or one heroic person.
+Map how work actually moves and build a flow that doesn't depend on memory or one heroic person.

 • Repair 04 Automation planning